MuyePan/QtCreatorRemoteDebugOnRpi/README.md

-# Debug Qt Widgets/Quick Application on RPI remotely with Qt Creator
+# Remote debugging Qt Widgets/Quick Application on RPI with Qt Creator
-This page shows how to use Qt Creator to debug Qt Widgets Application remotely on rpi and how to accelerate debugging.
+This page shows how to use Qt Creator to debug Qt Widgets Application remotely on rpi and how to speed up debugging.

 Click the follow image to view this tutorial on Youtube.